Ali-Mahzarnia/MFSGrp/README.md

 ```R
 ??MFSGrp
 ```
 Click on MFSGrp::MFSGrp	under the help pages for the manual.
+If the manual cannot be pulled up first try ```.rs.restartR()``` then ```??MFSGrp```.

 ## Main refrence
 Ali Mahzarnia, Jun Song.
-"Multivariate functional covariate selection", Submitted in March 2021.
+"Multivariate functional covariate selection", Submitted in April 2021.